-- Fund a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select mutual funds.
+- Fund a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select ETFs or mutual funds.

 All of these methods remove the conscious, mindful and manual process of investing.
 Because the money you decide to invest is taken out of your paycheck or account before you can make the decision to do something else with it.
 Once you start and become accustomed to your paycheck allocation you never miss the money.
 What you don’t miss won’t get spent somewhere else.

 Consider how the consistency and repetition of “Set it and Forget it” can work for you if you’re in your 20s.

 - If your 25 and plan to retire when you are 65, that’s 40 years